PadmaUnlimited/padma-theme/README.md

-# Padma | Unlimited Drag & Drop WordPress Theme Builder
+# Padma | Unlimited Drag & Drop WordPress and ClassicPress Theme Builder
  (Framework Template System with > PHP 7.X, WordPress 5.x, Gutenberg & ClassicPress Support)

-Padma Theme Builder is a fork of Headway Themes 3.8.X developed to provide an updated and improved alternative to WordPress Theme Building.
+Padma Theme Builder is a fork of Headway Themes 3.8.X developed to provide an updated and improved alternative to WordPress and ClassicPress Theme Building.
 Create Unlimited Websites & Templates for personal & commercial use with the latest technologies and most powerful tools.

 Padma Theme Builder allows HWT 3.8.X & BT 1.X users to migrate their obsolete Websites to an updated and improved development framework, for FREE.